Jesse-Cohen/Separation-Above-Expectation/README.md

 ## Why should you care?

-The goal of this exercise was to extract information from recevier separation to illustrate player role and understand how receivers perform relative to expectations/predictions.
 Below is a scatter plot showing how correlated **receiver separation above expectation** is to **team win percentage** over the last three seasons.

 <img width="900" alt="Screen Shot 2020-08-05 at 10 04 59 AM" src="https://user-images.githubusercontent.com/66449877/89442771-3d821e00-d704-11ea-9ec2-4d57d9f6fb7d.png">

-Teams with higher receiver separation above expectation **won more often** than teams with lower separation differentials.

 I know what you are thinking...

->"*of course it is! receiver separation is a good thing, so teams with higher separation win more!*"
+>"*of course receiver separation is a good thing, teams that have more separation should win more!*"

-Yes, that is true, but, receiver separation above expectation is actually a **better predictor** of team success than average separation.
+Yes, that is true, but receiver separation above expectation is actually a **better predictor** of team success than average separation.
+Below is a correlation matrix to show how receiever separation above expectation and actual separation compare to team success.

 <img width="700" alt="Screen Shot 2020-08-05 at 11 48 26 AM" src="https://user-images.githubusercontent.com/66449877/89453158-a6bd5d80-d713-11ea-9dce-d2313a892539.png">

 ## Player Evaluation

+Separation Above Expectation aids in our understanding how recievers perform relative to their peers.
+In the example below, you can see how Tyreek Hill, a player who is predicted to average roughly the same separation as Larry Fizgerald

 <img width="900" alt="Screen Shot 2020-08-05 at 10 09 40 AM" src="https://user-images.githubusercontent.com/66449877/89442790-42df6880-d704-11ea-971b-e71fb81b564f.png">

+The plot above shows the differences between predicted and actual average separations of receivers with at least 175 targets in the last three seasons.

+Players **above** the diagonal line excel at gaining separation relative to their predicted separation.
+To see the full interactive plot, please visit the my [Results Notebook](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Results.ipynb)

 <img width="900" alt="Screen Shot 2020-08-05 at 11 18 43 AM" src="https://user-images.githubusercontent.com/66449877/89452449-84771000-d712-11ea-9d31-16f49352fdb8.png">

-# Main Takeaways
+## Main Takeaways

-   1. Separation Differential is a **better predictor of team success** than Separation
+   1. Separation Above Expectation is a **better predictor of team success** than Separation alone
-       - Separation Differential has a 0.66 correlation to Win % vs .48 for Avg Separation
+       - Separation Above Expectation has a 0.66 correlation to Team Win % vs .48 for Avg Separation since 2017
-   2. **Tyreek Hill, Davante Adams, Cooper Kupp, and Tyler Lockett** some of the best route-runners/separation-getters in the NFL.
+   2. **Tyreek Hill, Davante Adams, Cooper Kupp, and Tyler Lockett** lead the pack when it comes to comparing the best route-runners/separation-getters in the NFL.
    3. Compare receviers **within clusters**, and select for positive expected separation differentials
        - From a team-building perspective, you cannot replace Antonio Brown with JuJu Smith-Schuster (as we all saw).
 Players with different body types and abilities have different team roles, and need to be accounted for when building a receiving corps.